Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Fix - Clear term cache when terms are set for any object.

 = 1.21.3 =
 * Feature - Support posts_per_page in feed.
 * Fix - Correctly set menu_order when creating a new job, or updating featured status.